Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Lanz: "Won't know until we try!"

-Sena was shocked at his words, "Well, what are we gonna try?! **Joran's in there, you know**?"
+Sena couldn't believe his words, "Well, what are we gonna try?! **Joran's in there, you know**?"

 "**Yeah, I noticed!**"

-Eunie couldn't make her decision, "N-Noah?!"
+Eunie couldn't make up her decision, "N-Noah?!"

 He nodded, calmly, "No time to think!"
-Withdrawing their blades, he continued, "For Ethel's sake... **We have to destroy the Annihilator**!"
+Withdrawing their blades, he shouted, "For Ethel's sake... **We have to destroy the Annihilator**!"

 ---

-The ring had been drawing energy.
-Noticing the globules of condensed black fog, Manana screamed, "**Annihilator has started moving!**"
+Compressed and/or condensed black fog moving along the cyan tube inside the ring; "**Annihilator has started moving!**" Manana screamed.

 Riku seconded, "This is bad, Noah!"

 "I see it!"
-He and Mio immediately Interlink while he speak.
-D and J blocked their path before they reached the auto balancer.
-From behind, Lanz and Sena interlinked and joined in the fight.
+He and Mio was running, interlinked as he replied.
+D and J intersected them from reaching the auto balancer.
+Sena and Lanz, interlinked as Noah's Ouroboros started exchanging blows with the moebius, joined in.

 "No you don't!"
-D and J threw them in the opposite direction from the auto balancer.

-"Haaa!!!"
-He kicked Lanz's Ouroboros in the face.
-From behind, Noah's Ouroboros landed a slash, but he blocked it, and Mio took control.
+The moebius threw Noah's Ouroboros in the opposite direction, then landed a punch on Lanz's Ouroboros's chest.
+"Hyaaaa!"
+As he flew backwards, Noah's Ouroboros jumped from behind, to which he blocked his slash, and Mio took control.

 "Whatcha slackin' around for?
 If you don't hurry... the Colony's gonna be a pile of ash!"
-His fingernails easily cut off her limbs.
+His fingernails easily cut off one of her limbs.
+She did some somersault, landing a hit with the rings on her legs, to no avail.
+He easily caught hold of her legs and threw her into a distance.
+"Haaaaa!"
+"Urrrgaaaaaaa!!!!"

-Eunie's Ouroboros was at a distance, not joining in the fight.
-Taion was calling for her presence, "Eunie!
+Eunie's Ouroboros didn't join in the fight.
+Taion was desperately calling out for her attention, "Eunie!
 What are you doing?!"
+The Moebius turned his attention to her, plus Taion's prompts, she took steps back,

-She was still focusing on the Moebius, lingering on her past life's memories.
-She tried her hardest to shake the burden away, bringing herself up in the air as she randomly shoot bullets around D and J, so random that none hit them.
+"Urgggggghhhh!!!!"
+That brought her back from daydreaming.
+She jumped into the air and randomly fire bullets around D and J; her accuracy was... so bad that none hit him.
+Before long, dust enshrouded her vision, best way for the moebius to hide.

-Mio was still on the floor, trying to get back up, as she noticed and warned, "Behind you, Eunie!"
+Mio, still on the floor, managed to grow her limb back as she warned, "Behind you, Eunie!"

 "Huh!?"
 She turned and saw him an elbow distance away from her.
+"Urg huh!"
+He grabbed her head with his huge palm.
+She put two of her limbs on his hand, trying to push it away, kicking her legs like an insect with its abdomen inside a lizard's mouth trying to crawl out of its mouth with its front limbs.{{footnote: Sorry, because this is a real event one observed some time ago, one only can remember this right now.}}

-He gripped her face in his arms.
-She struggled to release her head from his grip.
-As he threw her a distance away, he launched bullets at her, herself stuck to the wall for a moment before gravity took hold and fell to the ground.
+"Haaaaaa!"
+He threw her straight towards the wall below auto-balancer, "Wuaaaaa!!!!"
+As she flew backwards, he fired more shots at her.
+As the dust dissipated, herself stuck on the wall for a moment before gravity took over and crashed to the ground.

 Taion: "What's the matter, Eunie?!
 You're too slow!"
-She struggled to stand up as D and J landed.
-Mio also got to her feet behind the background.
+While she struggled to stand on her feet, D and J landed on the ground; Mio also just got up on her feet behind the background.

-D: "Girly!
+D smilingly exclaimed, "Girly!
 I think we've met before."

 Eunie, her voice trembling, "Wh-what?"